Why choose Bowen?

 Bowen can work well alongside conventional medicine but please don’t have any other bodywork or energy therapies for seven days either side of your treatment.
 This is just to give the body a chance to respond to the technique and also so that you know what is working for your particular issues.

-Remember that complementary therapies such as the Bowen Technique, Reiki or Mcloughlin Scar Tissue Release are not a substitute for medical advice or treatment and if you’re at all in doubt about your condition then you should seek advice from your GP.
+Remember that complementary therapies such as the Bowen Technique, Reiki or McLoughlin Scar Tissue Release are not a substitute for medical advice or treatment and if you’re at all in doubt about your condition then you should seek advice from your GP.